nikozdev/LibAsist/readme.md

 > - make debug
 > > recompile and relink and run in a debugger

-### library
+### link as a library

-- it can be built as...
+- this can be built as...
-> - static library
+> - statically linked library
 > > make build TYPE=SLL
-> - dynamic library
+> - dynamically linked library
 > > make build TYPE=DLL
-- usage depends on...
+- library usage depends on...
 > - operating system
 > - compiler

 ## design

-- minimal
-> - having less - doing more
-> - the least amount of essential files
-> > - this readme
-> > - gitignore
-> > - gitattributes
-> > - makefile build script
-> > - header
-> > - source
-> - everything in a single namespace
-> - license is written at the bottom of the header file
 - generic
-> - compile-time and run-time variables instead of magical values
+> - compile-time and run-time variables instead of magical or constant values
-> - makefile is outlined as a general purpose file for scalable projects
+> - makefile is made as a general purpose file for scalable projects
-> > no need to extend it here, but it can be used elsewhere
+> - templates and abstractions where it is appropriate
-> > - some adjustments are needed of course
+> - prioritising interface
 - embeddable
-> - once built - only 2 files to care about: header and library
+> - include headers by requirement
-> - name collisions are prevented by "namespace" and "undef"
+> - name collisions are prevented by "namespace" and "#undef"
 - configurable
 > - by makefile
 > - by source code of a user
 > - by aliases of primitive and generic types
+> > for example: setting the integer type as "using v1s\_t = short;"
-> - even the project name used in the source code can be changed
+> - even the project name used in the code can be changed
-> > instead of the concrette name there is only "_NAME" compile-time variable
+> > instead of the name there is only "_NAME" compile-time variable
 - independent
 > - only requires things that are already present in most cases
+> > standard libraries, system api, popular generic api...